harshita-ramchandani/Computer_Networks_Assignment1/README.md

 $gcc -o part1 part1.c -lpcap

 Where "part1" is the name of the excutable file to be made and "Part1.c" is the file name.
-Please make sure you are inthe correct directory.
+Please make sure you are in the correct directory.
 For Part1, (20110074+20110048)%3=1.
 Therefore, the refered file according to the instruction is 1.pcap.

 Implimentation in brief: